na-na-hi/renget/archive/Brush_Wishlist.md

 !!! info
 	- When Filling a request you can just copy the info from here and move it over to [The public edit CSP Rentry](https://rentry.org/CSP_Brushes_Public_Edit) Or any derivative
 	- Remove entry when it is uploaded
+	- [Markdown extraction button](https://rentry.org/CSP_markdown_script) userscript that extracts all the necessary info already formatted and ready to past on any given asset store link.
 [TOC2]
 ***